mckennapsean/dissertation/content/02-background.md

 productive [@Knapp2016].
 As a result, this agile sprint method combines software engineering and development with project management [@Abran2001] and business ideas [@Knapp2016].
-Designing visualization software systems, tools, and techniques can coincide and work in tandem with these alternative approaches and processes, and the focus of this dissertation is less on principles and aspects of software engineering, though they have a relation and connection to the concepts.
+Designing visualization software systems, tools, and techniques can coincide and work in tandem with these alternative approaches, such as agile sprints, and the focus of this dissertation is less on specific principles and aspects from software engineering, though they may have a relation and connection to those in data visualization design.